 Brett Bobley from the National Endowment for the Humanities (a US federal funder of research in the humanities) looked back to the ‘Our Cultural Commonwealth’, published almost ten years ago, to see what has changed and what is still relevant.
 Interestingly he drew attention to the weirdness of the notion of the ‘digital humanist’, not foreseen by the report and still contested.
 Brett introduced Trans-Atlantic Platform, which is building on the success of the Digging into Data challenge to develop more international funding schemes, and now involving 11 countries.

 A panel discussion on ‘new forms of data and collaboration’ featured Keri Facer (University of Bristol), who started with appealing for more diversity among the humans who do ‘digital humanities’, and talked about AHRC Connected Communities programme.
 We were treated to the call to ‘check our privilege’ and to start counting the number of women and ethnic minorities in the room.
-Whatever the digital humanities are, I think they need to be part of the humanities, and the humanities need to be informed by the intellectual traditions of the enlightenment, not the political correctness of the students’ union.
-If this is what beyond the digital humanities means, you can count me out.
+Whatever the digital humanities are, I think they need to be part of the humanities, and the humanities need to be informed by the spirit of the intellectual traditions of the Enlightenment, and not the politicization and racialization of our discourse, and the divisive political correctness of the students’ union.
+If this is what ‘beyond the digital humanities’ means, you can count me out.

 A scientist in the audience, Peter Fletcher from the Science and Technology Facilities Council in the UK, suggested that a lot of discussion was about sharing data and tools, and that this needs infrastructure.
 Various academic communities have come together and agreed priorities for building central repositories and experimental facilities.
 Milena Zic-Fuchs, a linguist from the University of Zagreb, supported the call for infrastructure to support digital research, and urged the audience to support initiatives such as CLARIN and DARIAH, but also to look towards not just pan-European but global collaborations.